exercism/common-lisp/concepts/vectors/introduction.md

 #(2 nil "bar" a)     ; => #(2 nil "bar" A)
 ```

-## Vector Predicate

-To check if object is a vector simply use the predicate `vectorp`.

 ## Accessing Elements

 To access elements of a vector use `aref`, the indexes are zero-based: